Pabitra-33/Form_Validation_JS/README.md

 .
 Checkbox Validation: Check if at least one checkbox is checked if it's a required field.<br>
 .
 Error Messaging: Provide meaningful error messages for users.<br>
 .
 Form Submission: Only allow form submission if all validations pass.
+So these are the basic functionalities of the form validation in Javascript.